-I’m in my early fifties and I was born in Glasgow.
+I’m in my mid fifties and I was born in Glasgow.
 I now live near Buckingham with my husband, Mark, my two dogs, Bertie the Wusster and Harry the Tyke, and Dylan the unimpressed cat!
 I was a theatre professional and I’m now a drama and English teacher.
 I also make stained glass lamps and clocks and run a holiday cottage.

 Like many others, when I discovered Humanism I also discovered that I’d been a Humanist for most of my life without realising.
 Then, I discovered that I could become a celebrant and help families mark the important rites and rituals of life and I immediately decided that this would be a wonderful thing to do.
 So, I completed my training and here I am!

 Being a celebrant is thoroughly enjoyable and very satisfying.
 I love meeting families and listening to their stories and memories.
 Every person is unique and every family is different.
 It will be my pleasure to create a ceremony for you that is personal, positive and completely bespoke.